-Fairchild's Connect to Protect Network enlists Miami residents to plant native plants in order to connect the few remaining isolated fragments of pine rockland--a globally critically imperiled plant community.
+Fairchild's Connect to Protect Network enlists South Florida residents (Miami & The Keys) to plant native plants in order to connect the few remaining isolated fragments of pine rockland--a globally critically imperiled plant community.
 Planted areas can include private yards, rights-of-way, and public lands such as schools or community parks.
-Installing native pine rockland plants inreases the probability that bees, butterflies and birds can find and transport seeds and pollen across developed areas that separate pine rockland fragments, improving gene flow and genetic health of native plant species.
+Installing native pine rockland plants increases the probability that bees, butterflies and birds can find and transport seeds and pollen across developed areas that separate pine rockland fragments, improving gene flow and genetic health of native plant species.

 Become a member

 Joining Connect to Protect is easy!
 We only require that you are located in Miami-Dade or Monroe County, have an email address, and can maintain pine rockland plants on your property for at least two years.
 Persons without access to garden space are welcome to join as Email-only members.
 To join, simply email ConnectToProtect@fairchildgarden.org, and provide your name, address, and telephone.
 Schools and businesses, please provide the name of your institution and the name and email for at least one additional coworker who supports joining the network.

 - Citizen Science: All members have the opportunity to act as citizen scientists, providing information back to the network.
 Participate as often as you like via email polls, smartphone apps, etc.

 - Learn about nature: Members can learn more about the biodiversity in their own backyards through our monthly newsletter, group hikes, expert lectures, and more.

 - Free plants!
 New members have the opportunity to receive a free "pine rockland starter kit," of 5 plants (10 for schools) grown by native plant experts in Fairchild's nursery.
 Plants are distributed at Fairchild's private nursery, the first Saturday of select months.
 The schedule is included in our monthly newsletter.